jalgoarena/JAlgoArena-Ranking/README.md

 ### Running from binaries
 - go to [releases page](https://github.com/spolnik/JAlgoArena-Ranking/releases) and download last app package (JAlgoArena-Ranking-[version_number].zip)
 - after unpacking it, go to folder and run `./run.sh` (to make it runnable, invoke command `chmod +x run.sh`)
-- you can modify port and Eureka service url in run.sh script, depending on your infrastructure settings.
+- you can modify port in run.sh script, depending on your infrastructure settings.
 The script itself can be found in here: [run.sh](run.sh)

 ### Running from sources
 - run `git clone https://github.com/spolnik/JAlgoArena-Ranking` to clone locally the sources